-1.2 Headings are for convenience only and do not reflect the interpretation of this Agreement;

-- 1.3 Except where the context otherwise requires in this Agreement, words denoting the singular include the plural and vice versa, words denoting any gender include all genders and words denoting persons include firms and corporations and vice versa; - 1.4 Any reference to a statutory provision includes any statutory modification or re-enactment of it for the time being in force and shall also include any subordinate legislation; - 1.5 References to this Agreement include its Schedules and Recitals and references to Recitals, Clauses, sub-Clauses and Schedules are to Recitals, Clauses and sub-Clauses of, and Schedules to, this Agreement.
+- 1.2 Headings are for convenience only and do not reflect the interpretation of this Agreement; - 1.3 Except where the context otherwise requires in this Agreement, words denoting the singular include the plural and vice versa, words denoting any gender include all genders and words denoting persons include firms and corporations and vice versa; - 1.4 Any reference to a statutory provision includes any statutory modification or re-enactment of it for the time being in force and shall also include any subordinate legislation; - 1.5 References to this Agreement include its Schedules and Recitals and references to Recitals, Clauses, sub-Clauses and Schedules are to Recitals, Clauses and sub-Clauses of, and Schedules to, this Agreement.

-2. SUPPLIER'S OBLIGATIONS
+2. CONTRACTOR'S OBLIGATIONS

-- 2.1 The Supplier shall provide the Services to Tate in accordance with Schedule 1.
-The Supplier shall perform its obligations with all reasonable skill, care, competence and probity and shall comply with Tate's reasonable instructions. - 2.2 The Supplier shall provide all supervision, labour, equipment and facilities necessary to perform the Services. - 2.3 The Supplier shall be deemed to have inspected the Premises and to have satisfied itself as to the conditions and all circumstances affecting the Premises and the carrying out of the Services.
-Accordingly, no claim by the Supplier for additional payment or extension of time will be allowed on the grounds of any matter relating to the Premises or the circumstances or conditions under which the Services are to be provided. - 2.4 Tate or its authorised agents may from time to time, as and when it may make such request to the Supplier, inspect the books, operational records and any contractual or other documentation belonging to the Supplier and which is pertinent to this Agreement and may interview such Personnel as it may, in its absolute discretion, deem fit. - 2.5 The Supplier shall supply workers who have the necessary skills and training to enable them to perform the Services and to provide a safe working environment for staff and visitors to the Premises. - 2.6 The Supplier shall provide the necessary qualified on-site supervision and coordination of Personnel and shall make both daily and random inspections (with a representative of the Tate when so requested) to ensure that the Services are being satisfactorily performed. - 2.7 The Supplier shall ensure that all Personnel are fit for the performance of their duties. - 2.8 The Supplier shall ensure that all Personnel have an adequate knowledge of the Premises and the Services which they are to perform before being assigned to work at the Premises. - 2.9 The Supplier shall procure that all Personnel shall at all times abide by all of Tate's applicable policies, procedures and rules including but not limited to Tate's Code of Conduct for Contractors and shall comply with the requirements for the Services set out in Schedule 1 and the terms of this Agreement;

-- 2.10 Tate reserves the right in its sole discretion to review its policies and procedures, the Code of Conduct for Contractors and Service Specification set out in Schedule 1 upon reasonable written notice to the Supplier. - 2.11 Tate reserves the right, in its sole discretion, to require the Supplier to immediately remove any Personnel from the Premises (and, where required, to substitute other Personnel) where Tate believes, or has reason to believe, that the Personnel has breached or is likely to breach any of the duties or obligations owed to Tate under this Agreement or otherwise in circumstances where Tate reasonably believes that the Personnel is not suitable for the role. - 2.12 The Supplier warrants that they will not conduct any activity in relation to the Services that may bring Tate into disrepute or cause any detriment to its standing as an exempt charity and a non-departmental public body.
+2.1 The Contractor shall provide the Services to Tate in accordance with Schedule 1.
+The Contractor shall perform its obligations with all reasonable skill, care, competence and probity and shall comply with Tate's reasonable instructions.

+- 2.2 The Contractor shall provide all supervision, labour, equipment and facilities necessary to perform the Services. - 2.3 [The Contractor shall be deemed to have inspected the Premises and to have satisfied itself as to the conditions and all circumstances affecting the Premises and the carrying out of the Services.
+Accordingly, no claim by the Contractor for additional payment or extension of time will be allowed on the grounds of any matter relating to the Premises or the circumstances or conditions under which the Services are to be provided.] - 2.4 Tate or its authorised agents may from time to time, as and when it may make such request to the Contractor, inspect the books, operational records and any contractual or other documentation belonging to the Contractor and which is pertinent to this Agreement. - 2.5 The Contractor shall ensure that they have an adequate knowledge of the [Premises and] the Services which they are to perform before being assigned to work at the Premises. - 2.6 The Contractor shall procure that they at all times abide by all of Tate's applicable policies, procedures and rules including but not limited to Tate's Code of Conduct for Contractors and shall comply with the requirements for the Services set out in Schedule 1 and the terms of this Agreement; - 2.7 Tate reserves the right in its sole discretion to review its policies and procedures, the Code of Conduct for Contractors and Service Specification set out in Schedule 1 upon reasonable written notice to the Contractor. - 2.8 Tate reserves the right, in its sole discretion, to immediately remove the Contractor from the Premises where Tate believes, or has reason to believe, that the Contractor has breached or is likely to breach any of the duties or obligations owed to Tate under this Agreement or otherwise in circumstances where Tate reasonably believes that the Contractor is not suitable for the role. - 2.9 Where the Contractor is not an EU citizen the Contractor warrants that they are entitled to provide the Services in the United Kingdom and will notify Tate immediately if they ceases to be so entitled during the Term. - 2.10 The Contractor warrants that they will not conduct any activity in relation to the Services that may bring Tate into disrepute or cause any detriment to its standing as an exempt charity and a non-departmental public body.